 The David Nyhan Student Journalism Award

 The Center on Media and Society established the David Nyhan Student Journalism Award in 2005 to honor political columnist David Nyhan.
 The award recognizes a student or students each year who display the skills, tenacity, ethics and temperament to serve the public well as a journalist.
 It rewards character as well as talent, potential as well as performance to date.
-Voluntary donations fund the award.
-UMass Boston's Communication Department select the winners.
+Students who win this award are expected to work ethically and energetically, with persistence but also with generosity to others.

 David Nyhan was a newspaperman in Boston for more than 30 years.
 Beyond being a respected writer, he was a beloved man who connected with people from all walks of life.
 He was loved for his honesty, humor, fairness, kindness and strength.